 Assal, T.J., Anderson, P., Sibold, J., 2015.
 Mapping forest functional type in a forest-shrubland ecotone using SPOT imagery and predictive habitat distribution modelling.
 Remote Sensing Letters 6:755–764.

 Assal, T.J., J. Sibold, and R. Reich.
 2014.
 Modeling an Historical Mountain Pine Beetle Outbreak Using Multiple Lines of Evidence.
 Remote Sensing of Environment 155:275-288.

 O’Donnell, M., T.J.Assal, P.J.
 Anderson, and Z.H.
 Bowen.
 2014.
 Geospatial Considerations for a Multi-Organization Landscape-Scale Program.
 Journal of Map and Geography Libraries 10(1):62-99.

 K.E.
 Veblen, D.A.
 Pyke, C.L.
 Aldridge, M.E.
 Cassaza, T.J.
 Assal, and M.A.
 Farinha.
 2014.
 Monitoring of Livestock Grazing Effects on the Bureau of Land Management Land.
 Rangeland Ecology and Management 67(1):68-77.

 Assal, T.J. and J.M.
 Montag.
 2012.
 A Tale of Two Land Uses in American West: Rural Residential Growth and Energy Development.
 Journal of Maps 8(4): 327-333.

 Assal, T.J. and J.A.
 Lockwood.
 2007.
 Utilizing remote sensing and GIS to the detect prairie dog colonies.
 Rangeland Ecology and Management 60:45-53.

-Ecological Society of America, American Geophysical Union, Association of American Geographers
+Ecological Society of America, American Geophysical Union, American Association of Geographers